Barbecue Pork Chops

 3. Once the brine has cooled, pour over the pork chops in a glass dish or a resealable bag.
 Let the pork chops brine in the refrigerator for at least 2 hours or up to 8 hours.

 4. Remove the pork chops from the brine and dry off with paper towels.
+Season with salt and pepper on both sides.
 Preheat the grill to a medium-high heat, about 400 degrees.

 5. While the grill is preheating, mix the ingredients for the BBQ sauce together in a bowl and set aside.